medfound/medfound/README.md

-# MedFound
 ## Description
 The accurate diagnosis is crucial in healthcare.
 Here, we introduce MedFound, which is a medical large language model (Medical LLM) pretrained on medical text and real-world clinical records.
 We fine-tuned MedFound using a self-bootstrapping strategy to learn diagnostic reasoning and incorporated a preference alignment framework to align with standard clinical practice.
 Our approach results in MedFound-DX-PA, a LLM based diagnostic system that aligns with clinical requirements.
-This repository contains the code used for data preprocessing, model development, and evaluation in our study (Development and evaluation of diagnostic generalist cross specialties using medical large language model).
+This repository contains the code used for data preprocessing, model development, and evaluation in our study (A Generalist Medical Language Model for Disease Diagnosis Assistance).

 ## Code Structure
 - `config/`: Configuration files for training and evaluation